baselinrhq/baselinr/docs/guides/INCREMENTAL_PROFILING.md

 # Incremental Profiling Guide

-Incremental profiling keeps ProfileMesh fast and cost‑efficient by skipping tables that have not changed and focusing work on the partitions that actually moved.
+Incremental profiling keeps Baselinr fast and cost‑efficient by skipping tables that have not changed and focusing work on the partitions that actually moved.
 This guide explains how it works, how to configure it, and how to monitor and troubleshoot runs.

 ---